 "......?"

 "Boyfriend and girlfriend.
-It's been about two years now."
+It's been about two years now, I think."

 Téa was still laughing.

-Atem was frozen with his phone in hand.
+Atem sat frozen with the phone in his hand.

 "Probably."

-Téa said it.
-The laughter had settled, and her voice had become a little gentler.
+Téa said.
+The laughter had settled, and her voice had gone a little gentle.

 "You were worried about Yugi, weren't you?
-Enough to agonize over having become his rival."
+Worried enough to agonize over becoming his rival."

-If he traced a little more precisely why he had been troubled—
+Tracing back, a little more precisely, why he'd been troubled—

 "I think that's what it is," Téa said.

 The call ended.
-Atem placed his phone on his knee.
+Atem set the phone on his knees.

-Seto was looking at him.
-He didn't want to stop being looked at by Seto.
+Seto is looking at him.
+He doesn't want to stop being looked at by Seto.

 He sent Yugi a message.

-"If I'd told you, the plan would have been obvious."
+"If I'd told you, the plan would've been blown."

-"How much did you work out?" — so he sent back "pretty much all of it."
+"How much did you work out?" came, so

 Another pause.